• Skip to main content

 Light, fluffy, airy, creamy, melt-in-your-mouth, and lots of bubbles.

-THIS one is thicker and a little more dense, and that may sound less than ideal, but stay with me.
-You're going to have to trust me when I say that this is one of the best chocolate vegan desserts you will ever make.
+This one is thicker and a little denser, and that may sound less than ideal, but you're going to have to trust me when I say that this is one of the best chocolate vegan desserts you will ever make.

 Overhead shot of the four ingredients needed to make aquafaba chocolate mousse (chocolate, aquafaba, vinegar, and vanilla).